Taxation of cryptocurrencies in 2026: when you pay tax and when you can use the exemption

 Taxation of cryptocurrencies for individuals

 As we have already mentioned, cryptocurrencies are subject to income tax.
 If you sell cryptocurrency at a profit, then you must report this income on your tax return.
 The income is taxed as other income under Section 10 of the Income Tax Act, at a rate of 15% or 23% depending on the amount of annual income.
-The 23% rate applies to annual income in excess of EUR 1.582 million.
-CZK per year.
+The 23% rate applies to annual income exceeding CZK 1 676 052 per year.

 However, in February 2025 a new time test came into force which brings an important change:

-- If an investor holds a cryptocurrency for more than 3 years, the profit from its sale is tax-free.
+• If an investor holds a cryptocurrency for more than 3 years, the profit from its sale is tax-free up to a limit of CZK 40 million.

 For shorter holding periods, the standard rules for taxation of profits apply.
 In order to apply the time test, you will need to provide evidence of holding cryptocurrencies to prove that you have held them for longer than the three years mentioned.
 Proof can be made, for example, by a stock exchange statement.
 The introduction of the time test brings cryptocurrencies closer to securities in terms of tax policy and provides investors with more favourable conditions for holding cryptocurrencies over the long term.